liorvolfovich/Unique-Names-Identification/README.md

 # Unique Names Identification

-This project implements a method to determine the uniqueness of names in a transaction based on various criteria, including nickname mappings and edit distance.
+This project implements a method to determine the uniqueness of names in a transaction.

 ## Setup